All posts by Carlos E. Cortés, Angela Antenore

-ADR Advisor Carlos E. Cortés is a retired history professor who has been a diversity speaker, educator, trainer, and consultant for nearly fifty years.
-His books include: The Children Are Watching: How the Media Teach about Diversity (2000); his memoir, Rose Hill: An Intermarriage before Its Time (2012); and a book of poetry, Fourth Quarter: Reflections of a Cranky Old Man (2016).
+ADR Advisor Carlos E. Cortés is a retired history professor who has been a diversity speaker, educator, trainer, and consultant for more than 50 years.
+His books include: The Children Are Watching: How the Media Teach about Diversity (2000); his memoir, Rose Hill: An Intermarriage before Its Time (2012); a book of poetry, Fourth Quarter: Reflections of a Cranky Old Man (2016), and his recent novel, Scouts’ Honor (2025).
 He has served as cultural consultant for shows ranging from “Dora the Explorer” to “Puss in Boots: The Last Wish” and also edited the four-volume Multicultural America: A Multimedia Encyclopedia (2013).
 Angela Antenore is the founder and president of Antenore & Associates.
 She has provided diversity, organizational, and leadership development consulting around the world for over thirty years.
 Her clients include for-profit, public sector, and nonprofit organizations.

 Diversity and Speech No. 42: Neuroscience of Team-Building – by Carlos Cortés, Angela Antenore